Fun

 18th December 2018 – 13th January 2019

-Saatchi Gallery, King's Rd, London, UK
+Saatchi Gallery, King's Rd, London

 Unit London is presenting Philip Colbert’s largest solo show to date at the Saatchi Gallery.
 Described as ‘the godson of Andy Warhol’ Colbert works in a pop art style whilst referencing the digital age (spot the emojis and the instagram likes) and exploring the way we now consume information.
 The Hunt Paintings exhibition consists of 25 pieces, including large scale oil paintings, sculptures and a virtual reality experience.